 Antibiotics should not be used unless giardia or another parasite is detected in stool samples.
 In this instance metronidazole 30mg/kg given once daily for three days should be used.
 For bacterial infections such as salmonella there is no place for using antibiotics unless serious infection is suspected.
 Antibiotics have been shown to worsen diarrhoea.

 How can you tell if your child is dehydrated?

 The signs of dehydration in the infant and toddler can be difficult.
 With profuse vomiting an infant can quickly become dehydrated.
 In the early stages dehydration is recognised by thirst, less activity and less urination.
 It is at this point that fluids need to be frequently offered.
 If dehydration progresses there will be lethargy, dryness of mouth, coolness of hands and feet, sunken eyes and the skin will appear ‘loose’.
 By this stage hospitalisation is recommended.

 Oral rehydration therapy involves giving frequent small amounts of appropriate water, electrolytes, and sugar.
 Examples include hydrolyte and gastrolyte.
 If unable to obtain these mix one litre of water with half teaspoon of sugar, four teaspoons of salt and if possible half a cup of orange juice or some mashed banana to improve the taste.

 Water is a reasonable first option but will not replenish lost electrolytes and this can sometimes cause low sodium which is potentially serious.
 Flat lemonade, milk, lucozade, other soft drinks are not recommended.

-Toddlers and Older Children
+Toddlers and Children with mild dehydration